MAKING A DIFFERENCE LUNCHEON

-Become a 2017 Making a Difference Luncheon Sponsor!
+Thank You To All Our 2017 Making a Difference Luncheon Sponsors!

 Founding Executive Director of the Center for High Impact Philanthropy, a multi-disciplinary center that provides public information, education and advisory services so that philanthropy achieves greater social impact.
 A frequent speaker on philanthropy and social impact, her work and comments have been cited in numerous media outlets including the New York Times, National Public Radio, Wall Street Journal and Money Magazine.
 Ms. Rosqueta received her B.A. with honors from Yale University and an M.B.A. from The Wharton School of the University of Pennsylvania.